KVSlab/morphMan/paper/paper.md

 carotid artery is statistically associated with the presence of aneurysms [@Schimansky01122013, @ingebrigtsen2004bifurcation].
-Therefore, understanding how the local hemodynamics change with morphology is of great interest and is typically investigated with parameterized idealized geometric models [@lauric2018proximal], however at the cost of oversimplified models.
-Another alternative is to correlate the shape and computed stresses based on hundreds of patient-specific models, but this is very labor intensive and error-prone [@valen2018real, @berg2018multiple].
+Therefore, understanding how the local hemodynamics change with morphology is of great interest and is typically investigated with parameterized idealized geometric models [@lauric2018proximal], however at the cost of oversimplified results.
+To use realistic geometries we could instead correlate the shape and computed stresses based on hundreds of patient-specific models, but this is very labor intensive and error-prone [@valen2018real, @berg2018multiple].

-Our goal was to create a tool which could parameterize patient-specific geometries to mimic the natural variability of morphological features in the population.
+Our goal was to take the best from both approaches and create a tool which could parameterize patient-specific geometries to mimic the natural variability of morphological features in the population.
 We here present a framework, *morphMan*, that allows for *objective*, *reproducible*, and *automatic* virtual manipulation of tubular structures here exemplified with application to the cerebrovasculature.

-The algorithms are based on the centerlines and Voronoi diagram of the surface, see Figure 1.
-These 'representations' of the surface are easier to manipulate and control since the cells are not connected.
-As a result, the rest of the geometry is left unchanged, and only the region of interest is manipulated.
-Using the Voronoi diagram to alter the surface was first presented in [@Piccinelli2011]; moreover, a subset of the algorithms are presented in [@Bergersen2016] and [@Kjeldsberg2018].
+In a surface, each cell is connected, and manipulating one will alter the surrounding geometry as well.
+Instead, we have based the algorithms on the centerlines and Voronoi diagram of the surface, see Figure 1.
+The point in the Voronoi diagram are not connected, and therefore easier to manipulate.
+As a result, only the region of interest is manipulated, and the rest of the geometry is left unchanged.
+Using the Voronoi diagram to alter the surface was first presented in
+[@Piccinelli2011]; moreover, a subset of the algorithms are presented in [@Bergersen2016] and [@Kjeldsberg2018].

 <p align="center">
     <img src="./figure1.png", width="320 height="140" alt="Voronoi diagram and centerline of a model."/>